tinoryj/ELECT/AE_INSTRUCTION.md

 ## Evaluations

-Note: to reduce the hardware requirement, complexity, and also running time of the evaluation, we made some changes to the evaluation configurations.
+Note: to reduce the influence of cloud storage location, hardware requirement, complexity, and also running time of the evaluation, we made some changes to the evaluation configurations.

-* We use a single client node with six server nodes in AE.
+* We requires a single client node, six server nodes, and one storage node (as the cold tier) in AE.
 * We replaced the Alibaba OSS with a server node within the same cluster as the higher tier to store the cold data.
 * We reduced the number of test case in some evaluations such as the Exp#6,7,10.

 To simplify the reproduce process, we provide anible-based script to run all the experiments.
 The script will automatically run the experiments and generate the result logs.
 The scripts will take about 9~10 days to finish all the experiments.

-### Overall system analysis (Exp#1~5,9,10 in our paper)
+### Overall system analysis (Exp#1~5 in our paper)

 Note: To reduce the long running time, we pre-load 10M KV pairs for the following evaluations.
 Especially, we reduced the workload size in Exp#1 to utilize the pre-loaded data.
 The storage saving and performance trend should be similar to the original evaluation.

 #### Exp#1: Performance with YCSB core workloads

 #### Exp#2: Micro-benchmarks on KV operations